Everyone wrestler wants to score more takedowns, right?

 Superset 4: Glute Ham Raise 3×10 and Weighted Dip 3×6

 As you can see the exercises selected for both workouts are fairly similar.
-However, the total volume of the exercises for speed versus strength in Workout 1 (16 sets for speed, 14 sets for strength) is much higher when compared to Workout 2 (8 sets for speed, 20 sets for strength).
+However, let’s compare the total volume of the exercises for speed versus strength.

-Generally, as a rule of thumb, my training focuses on improving weaknesses.
-For example, if you’re not quick enough on the mat, the exercises in your program will be geared toward improving this aspect of your wrestling.
+For example, if you’re not quick enough on the mat, the exercises in your program should be geared toward improving that.

-Obviously, once you’ve identified where you seem to struggle during a takedown (video analysis may be beneficial, but be as objective as possible), you can really start to develop your program designed around specific exercises that will help you improve in those area(s).
+Once you’ve identified where you struggle during a takedown, you can really start to develop your program.
+Ideally, it should be designed around specific exercises that will help you improve in those areas.

 The first exercise I consistently use in the programs I design is some form of overcoming Squat.
-It may be a Box Squat (click here to read a thorough breakdown) or an Anderson Squat (click here to read the breakdown).
+My most preferred squat for this is the Box Squat.

-To give you an idea of what a Box Squat looks like, here’s a quick video of me performing a Dynamic Effort Box Squat which focuses on developing a high rate of force from the paused bottom position.
+To give you an idea of what a Box Squat looks like, here’s a quick video of me performing a Dynamic Effort Box Squat.
+This style of squat focuses on developing a high rate of force from a paused position.

 While I’m using bands and a Cambered Bar (2 pieces of equipment you may not have access to), you can still perform Box Squats at any gym.

-The big thing to remember when building a box is to make sure the box is at a height that places the tops of your thighs parallel (or lower) to the ground.
-Training with large range of motions will help prepare your body to produce force in disadvantageous positions.
+The big thing to remember when building a box is to make sure the height places the tops of your thighs parallel (or lower) to the ground when you sit on it.

-To give you a better idea, here’s a slower demonstration video I shot on Easter Sunday last year (thus the colorful yellow shirt; Thanks Mom!).
+To give you a better idea, here’s a slower demonstration video.

-Again, while you may not have access to a Safety Squat Bar or the straps, you can still perform this exercise in a rack.
+While you may not have access to a Safety Squat Bar or straps, you can still perform this exercise in a rack.
 Simply set the safety pins at a height that puts your thighs at or below parallel to the ground when you get under the bar.

 Summary Of These Squat Variations

-What I mean by overcoming strength is simply the strength needed to power through a paused, stalemate situation.
+Overcoming strength is the strength needed to power through a paused, stalemate situation.

-Using exercises like the Box, Anderson, or Pause Squat will develop the functional strength needed to help you power through your opponent after he stops your initial shot.
+Using exercises like the Box, Anderson, or Pause Squats will develop the functional strength needed to help you power through your opponent after he stops your shot.

-As you know, important matches oftentimes come down to one takedown.
-On top of that, it’s rarely a clean leg attack that gets the 2, but rather a hard fought shot that requires the offensive wrestler to dig deep and power through.
+As you know, important matches often come down to one takedown.
+On top of that, it’s rarely a clean leg attack that gets the 2.
+Rather, it’s a hard fought battle.

-So be sure to work these squats into your program to train your body to develop the rate of force needed to power through takedowns in compromising situations!
+So be sure to work these squats into your program.
+All three will train your body to develop the force needed to power through takedowns in compromising situations.

-Controlling and dominating the hand fight in wrestling is a sure-fire way to wear your opponent out and break him mentally.
+Controlling and dominating the hand fight is a sure-fire way to wear your opponent out and mentally break him.

-While I have used more isolation-type grip exercises in the past (and still do from time to time) such as grippers, plate pinches, various holds, etc., I’ve really been favoring more indirect and dynamic exercises lately.
+While I have used isolation-type grip exercises such as grippers, plate pinches, and various holds, I’ve really been favoring different exercises lately.

-I feel as though in a match you’re very rarely just looking to hold on, unless you’re in on a shot with short time and you’re winning by a point.
+I feel as though in a match you’re very just looking to hold on.

 That’s why I began favoring complex exercises that had a grip component to them.
-It just makes more sense to me than simply holding onto an object.
+It just makes more sense to me than simply holding onto an object for time.

 In addition to grip, there’s a lot of upper body strength needed to dig for under-hooks, apply pressure to your opponent’s head, and effectively use a 2-on-1.

-Here are two quick pictures and a video of me performing a Curl Press with the Fat Gripz attachments.
-If you don’t have a pair of Fat Grips, you can purchase them online.
-I suggest EliteFTS.com.
+Here are 3 pictures and a video of me performing a Curl Press with the Fat Gripz attachments.
+If you don’t have a pair of Fat Grips, I highly suggest purchasing them.